Vector-Software-Engineering/sunny-side-up/README.md

 ## Primary Features
  ### Product Overview
+ - The Overview module is top-most module on the Product Detail page.
+ - This component will guide the customer through selecting a specific style and size to add to their cart.
  ### Questions & Answers
+ - The Questions & Answers module allows asking and answering of questions for the product selected.
+ - This component extends the ability to view and search questions, ask questions, answer questions and provide feedback on questions about the current product.
  ### Ratings & Reviews
+ - The Ratings & Reviews module will allow viewing and submission of reviews for the product selected.
+ - This component extends the ability to write, read, and browse through reviews for the current product.
 ## Primary Technologies
  - React
    - A Javascript library used for building an interactive UI